-While in a paraprofessional position, working on earning my MLIS, I recognized a need for instructional design on campus.
+While in a paraprofessional position at Wake Forest University, working on earning my MLIS, I recognized a need for instructional design on campus.
 I was able to recommend a position within the library and then fill the first designated instructional design position on campus.
 As the Instructional Design Librarian I offered workshops both to the library and the larger campus, consulted with faculty who were interested in instructional technology and the design of their courses, and collaborated with faculty on a diverse selection of instructional projects.
 I was able to suggest Instructional Design be a priority in a strategic planning committee, and since then the university has added an instructional developer/designer position and incorporated instructional design principles into teaching grants.

 ALA Council is the governing body and determines all policies of the Association.
 If you are interested in shaping the major initiatives of ALA, or in influencing the public face and messages of the field, this body is a good place to spend energy.
 With an interest in the future of the field and advocacy, I have really enjoyed my work with Council.